Orange County Divorce Lawyers – Business Owners and Professionals

-Our more than 46 years of experience handling Orange County family law matter have resulted in our firm being involved in countless cases involving business interests of all types.
-We understand that no two businesses are alike but having the breadth of experience in this sub-specialty gives us a huge advantage that our clients can take advantage of.
-Every business is different just like every client is different.
-Our firm’s team has unequalled experience and skill to recognize the nuances of the valuation of different types of businesses.
+Our more than 47 years of experience handling Orange County family law matters have resulted in our firm being involved in countless cases involving business interests of all types.
+We understand that no two businesses are alike but having the breadth of experience in this sub-specialty gives us a huge advantage that benefits our clients.

 Why An Expert Is Critical

-The importance of the role played by a forensic accountant cannot be over-emphasized.
+The importance of the role played by a forensic accountant in an Orange County divorce cannot be over-emphasized.
 Experts generally assist with the valuation and characterization of a business but can do much more depending on the needs of a case.
-The forensic accountant should be retained as early as possible to assist with informed early settlement discussions, general case strategy, and, most importantly, so that they have ample time to prepare a thorough analysis for any hearings or trials.
+The forensic accountant should be retained as early as possible to assist with informed early settlement discussions, general case strategy, and, most importantly, so that they have ample time to prepare a thorough analysis for any hearings or settlement conferences.
 If your divorce lawyer waits months to retain the needed expert, you need to find out why.
 We retain experts on day one of the representation for many reasons.
-We want to use the expert to properly prepare the case, assist in developing the strategy and we want to make sure we hire the best expert for the business before the other side does.
+We want to use the expert to properly prepare the case, assist in developing the strategy and we want to make certain that we hire the best expert for the business before the other side does.

 Can You Avoid Hiring an Expert to Value a Business in an Orange County Divorce?